ninech/docker-reverse-proxy/README.md

   - `CAS_VALIDATE_URL`
   - `CAS_PROXY_VALIDATE_URL`
   - `CAS_SERVICE_URL` the domain of this service, will be used for redirection to the CAS service
-- `IPS_ACCESS_WHITELIST` optional comma separated list of ips/subnets that are allowed to connect
+- `IPS_ACCESS_WHITELIST` optional comma separated list of ips/subnets that are allowed to access
 - `REMOTE_USER_REGEX` optional regex the remote user must match against (e.g. `!@nine.ch$`)